-We’re certain you’ve read all about our Hammersmith Support maintenance packages by now, but are you still curious about exactly how the process works?
-We asked our own Lisa Finn to break down how she and her team maintain our clients’ sites each month, the reporting provided after maintenance, and what she says every client should do with the information she sends them.
+We’re certain you’ve read all about our Hammersmith Support maintenance packages by now, but are you still curious about exactly how the process works and what is WordPress website maintenance?
+We are breaking down how our team maintains our clients’ sites each month, the reporting provided after maintenance, and what every client should do with the information we send them.

 Step 1: Enroll

 The first step for every new maintenance client is to enroll the site in Google Search Console and review the Google Analytics account (or add this tracking if it’s not on the site already).
 Google Search Console allows users to see how search engines are crawling the site and flags anything that requires attention, including flagging broken pages (404 errors), pages that Google isn’t able to index, and other issues as well.
 Google Search Console also enables users to submit their sitemap, which is especially important when new content is added or outdated pages are updated or removed.
 Google Analytics provides valuable feedback such as:

 - how users are viewing the site (mobile or desktop)

 - what pages they view the most and for how long

 - how quickly they are leaving the site (bounce rate)

 Step 2: Update

 Before beginning any updates, a backup of the site is made.
 This is done to protect the integrity of the site should anything “break” during the update process.
 Next, the site is updated one area at a time and continually checked after each section is complete to ensure that the update was completed and that nothing unexpected occurred.
 The updated areas include plugins, plugin licenses, the WordPress platform, theme, and PHP – the language the language on which the site is built – as well.
 Updates are vital for the security of the site.
 Out-of-date plugins and versions of WordPress can leave security holes unpatched.